-CMV is a ubiquitous herpes virus that can cause serious complications in two distinct patient populations: immunocompromised transplant patients and children who are congenitally infected during pregnancy.
-We and our collaborator are currently developing two CMV vaccines: ASP0113 (TransVaxTM) and CyMVectinTM.
+CMV is a ubiquitous herpes virus that can cause serious complications in two distinct patient populations: immunocompromised transplant patients and children who were congenitally infected during pregnancy.
+We are currently developing two CMV vaccines to address the unmet needs in each of these two populations: ASP0113 (TransVax[TM]; in collaboration with Astellas) and CyMVectin[TM].
 ASP0113 is designed to serve the first patient population by preventing CMV reactivation or infection in transplant recipients.
 In 2011, we licensed the right to develop and commercialize ASP0113 to Astellas.
-CyMVectinTM is designed to serve the second, much larger patient population by preventing primary CMV infection during pregnancy and thereby precluding maternal-fetal CMV transmission, congenital CMV infection, and related birth defects.
+CyMVectin[TM] is designed to serve the second, much larger patient population by preventing primary CMV infection during pregnancy and thereby precluding maternal-fetal CMV transmission, congenital CMV infection, and related birth defects.
 We believe congenital CMV represents a major commercial opportunity and could potentially lead to universal vaccination.